xquery-go/plugin-zabbix/README.md

 For template DDS, you must define {$INSTANCE_ID} value which is the ID of the DDS and define {$ROLE} which is the role of the DDS (primary or secondary)

 For template DCS, you must define {$INSTANCE_ID} value which is the ID of the DCS and define {$ENGINE} which is the engine of the DCS
+For template OBS, you must define {$BUCKET_NAME} value which is the name of the OBS